 (2) If an authorised officer or a person on whom a duty is imposed under section 115 decides, in accordance with subsection (1), that a person is drunk at a particular time, then, in the absence of proof to the contrary, that person is to be taken to be drunk at that time.

-[Section 3A inserted by No. 73 of 2006 s.
+[Section 3A inserted: No. 73 of 2006 s.
 7.]

 4. Storing and receiving liquor for licensed premises at other premises; records to be kept